 We have average admission GMAT scores for 16 of our schools.
-Of these, 12 fall roughly between 500 and 650.
+Of these, 12 falls roughly between 500 and 650.
 The two schools with lower figures are the University of Massachusetts – Dartmouth at 422 and Western New England University at 475.
-Unsurprisingly, Harvard and MIT are the two on the high end, with very high average admittance GMAT scores of 731 and 722 respectively.
-We have figures on the percentage of full-time faculty with doctorate degrees for 13 schools, which range from 71% at Boston University to nearly 98% at the University of Massachusetts – Dartmouth.
+Unsurprisingly, Harvard and MIT are the two on the high end, with very high average admittance GMAT scores of 731 and 722.
+We also have figures on the percentage of full-time faculty with doctorate degrees for 13 schools, ranging from 71% at Boston University to nearly 98% at the University of Massachusetts – Dartmouth.

-These days, busy people want to have it all: keep their successful careers going strong while simultaneously enhancing their future prospects with a graduate degree.
+These days, busy people want to have it all: keep their successful careers going strong while simultaneously enhancing their prospects with a graduate degree.
 For these people and others needing flexibility, there are over half a dozen options for online MBA programs in Massachusetts.
-Suffolk University was the first school in Massachusetts to establish an online MBA program, back in 1999, and offers both entirely online and mixed online / in-person options.
-The online program from the Isenberg School of Management at the University of Massachusetts Amherst is ranked in the top 5 worldwide and best in the nation by the Financial Times; the program offers several focus areas and it too can be done online or “mixed.”
+Suffolk University was the first school in Massachusetts to establish an online MBA program in 1999 and offers both entirely online and mixed online/in-person options.
+The online program from the Isenberg School of Management at the University of Massachusetts Amherst is ranked in the top five worldwide and best in the nation by the Financial Times; the program offers several focus areas, and it too can be done online or “mixed,” through a combination of online and on-campus courses, also known as a hybrid program.
 Other schools offering online MBAs include Northeastern University; Simmons College; the University of Massachusetts at Boston, Amherst, and Dartmouth; Western New England University; Fitchburg State College; and Endicott College.

 |Babson College||Babson Park||$126,140||583||82%||2.99|

 |University of Massachusetts – Amherst||Amherst||$29,508||570||88%||0.94|